Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

-Fashions of the 1960s reflected youth.
-From the child-like short skirts of the mid 60's to the costume type outfits of the hippies, clothing took on new lines, color, and a reflection of vibrant optimism mixed with an idealistic yearning for a new egalitarian society.
+Fashions of the 1960s reflected the youth.
+From the child-like short skirts of the mid-60s to the costume-type outfits of the hippies, clothing took on new lines, color, and the reflection of vibrant optimism mixed with an idealistic yearning for a new egalitarian society.

-The introduction of The Pill encouraged women to seek a new kind of freedom.
-The Civil Rights Act of 1964 increased interest in African culture as well as interest in other ethnic groups.
-Western youth no longer saw themselves as a homogenized whole, but as a collection of tribes with a wide variety of interests and self created roles.
+The introduction of the birth control pill encouraged women to seek a new kind of freedom.
+The Civil Rights Act of 1964 increased interest in African cultures as well as interest in other groups.
+Western youth no longer saw themselves as a homogenized whole, but as a collection of tribes with a wide variety of interests and self-created roles.

 The youthful population of the 1960s wore short skirts, geometric prints, and bright colors.
-From the casual sophistication of the early 60's, to the Pop Art and Op Art influences of the Mods, dress styles went through radical changes.
+From the casual sophistication of the early 60s to the pop art and op art influences of the mods, dress styles went through radical changes.
 Women had never shown so much skin.
 Men grew their hair long.
-Young people rejected traditional clothing until second half of the decade, a kind of style anarchy created a new Bohemian look introduced by the hippie movement.
-The photo at the above right shows a bride in a mini dress that flies in the face of tradition, her bouquet a simple handful of daisies.
+Young people rejected traditional clothing and a kind of style anarchy created a new bohemian look introduced by the hippie movement.

 Early 60's Fashion Icons

 Audrey Hepburn, the muse of Herbert de Givenchy, became a fashion icon influential to this day.
-She was tall and thin following an era when the feminine ideal was curvy and robust.
-In her flat shoes and dancer's stance, she created a youthful new look without flash ornamentation that relied on a natural grace as depicted in her films Sabrina and Breakfast at Tiffany's.
+She was tall and thin, following an era when the feminine ideal was curvy and robust.
+In her flat shoes and dancer's stance, she created a youthful new look without flashy ornamentation that relied on a natural grace as depicted in her films Sabrina and Breakfast at Tiffany's.

-Twiggy, a fashion model and muse for Mary Quant became a hugely famous figure in the early to mid 60's.
+A fashion model and muse for Mary Quant, Twiggy became a hugely famous figure in the early to mid-'60s.
 Thin to the point of emaciation, her androgynous appeal became the slouchy, big-eyed portrait of a modern girl.
-Her short boyish hair, and exaggerated eye make up gave her a unique look recognisable to this day.
-(Twiggy appears in the vido above)
+Her short, boyish hair and exaggerated eye make up gave her a unique look recognizable to this day.

-Jean Shrimpton, named Model of the Year by Glamour Magazine in 1963 was known for her long legs, pouty lips, and staight hair with bangs.
+Shrimpton was named Model of the Year by Glamour magazine in 1963 and was known for her long legs, pouty lips, and straight hair with bangs.